shruthivis/notes/artha/economics/spending.md

 People might want to similarly enhance status among environmentally conscious people by making conspicuous green choices - even though a less conspicuous investment may have benefited the ecosystem more.
 Eg: Installing solar panels on street side of the house, Buying the distinctive Toyota Prius rather than other inconspicuous hybrid vehicles around 2010’s.

-# Donation
+## Donation
 This involves donating money for public welfare, without expectation of profit.
 Effective philanthropy is tightly focused on the outcome; though it often starts out as ’feel-good’ philanthropy where one does not consciously try to maximize the good outcome.

-## Donation

 Donations to charitable organizations are often tax exempt.